MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **ExceptionAddress -** Address in the program where the failure occurred.

   - **ExceptionCode -** Bucketing identifier for the exception.

+  - **HexCrashTag -**  The unique identifier for the code of the crash.

   - **HexExceptionAddress -** Address in hexadecimal in the program where the failure occurred.